 Some historians suggest that Seberg was effectively blacklisted in Hollywood.
 Her second husband, film director Romain Gary, has even speculated that her death in 1979– an apparent suicide– may have resulted in part from the FBI’s campaign against her.

 Whatever the circumstances of her death, one thing remains certain: Seberg’s legend as an American actress and adopted Parisian has only continued to grow.
 In 2020, Kristin Stewart starred in a biopic from director Benedict Andrews that attempted to restore some much-needed complexity to our understanding of Seberg’s life.
 While the film was widely panned, it seemingly represents a desire to get beyond the worn caricatures of Breathless.

-And Karina Longworth’s acclaimed podcast, You Must Remember This, devoted a whole season to exploring the nuances of Seberg’s legacy, alongside Jane Fonda’s.
+And Karina Longworth’s acclaimed podcast on Hollywood history, You Must Remember This, devotes a whole season to exploring the nuances of Seberg’s legacy, alongside Jane Fonda’s.
 Be forewarned: this one’s highly addictive listening.

 Courtney Traub is the Founder and Editor of Paris Unlocked.
 She’s a longtime Paris resident who now divides her time (as well as she can manage) between the French capital and Norwich, UK.
 Co-author of the 2012 Michelin Green Guide to Northern France & the Paris Region, she has been interviewed as an expert on Paris and France by the BBC, Australian Broadcasting Corporation, Le Figaro, Matador Network and other publications.
 Courtney has also written and reported stories for media outlets including Radio France Internationale, The Christian Science Monitor, Women’s Wear Daily and The Associated Press.
 In addition to pursuing an insatiable interest in French culture, history, food and art, Courtney is a scholar of literature and cultural history whose essays and reviews have appeared in various forums.